MacFarlan Smith

-MacFarlan Smith is a pharmaceutical manufacturing company based in Edinburgh, Scotland, founded in 1815.
+MacFarlan Smith was a pharmaceutical manufacturing company based in Edinburgh, Scotland, founded in 1815.
 After its sale from Johnson Matthey in June 2022 to Altaris Capital Partners, Macfarlan Smith rebranded as Veranova.
 Veranova is a CDMO specialising in the development and manufacturing of specialist and complex active pharmaceutical ingredients, or APIs.
 It has facilities across Europe and North America.

 Background

 J.F.
 Macfarlan

 J.F.
 Macfarlan Ltd was founded in 1780 as an apothecary supplier.
 In 1815 John Fletcher Macfarlan, licentiate of the Royal College of Surgeons, became the owner of the family business, and acquired an apothecary's shop in Edinburgh.
 He immediately began to manufacture laudanum, a medicine based on opium.
 In 1830 Macfarlan began a partnership with his former apprentice David Rennie Brown, and so incorporated the business as J.F.
 Macfarlan and Co Ltd. In 1832 the company began manufacture of the medicinal version of heroin and morphine hydrochloride, which led to the development and manufacture of the anaesthetics ether and chloroform.
 This allowed the company to develop sterile dressings for Joseph Lister, 1st Baron Lister under contract.
 After acquiring the Abbeyhill chemical works in 1840 for the production of alkaloids, from 1870 the production of codeine began in 1886.
 The company then acquired another site in Northfield, Edinburgh, in 1900 for the production of strychnine.